Last Updated on October 5, 2022

 4. everyday aches, pains, and stings:

-Rashes, stings and bug bites can be calmed in a variety of natural, waste-free ways.
+Rashes, stings, and bug bites can be soothed in a variety of natural, waste-free ways.

 For topical skin rashes, a paste of oatmeal wrapped with organic cotton and secured with paper tape or a metal safety pin can relieve the itchiness and heat a rash can give off.

 A paste of calamine or bentonite clay will dry out a poison ivy rash, pulling out the offending poison oil and drying out the rash so it can heal.

 The sting and itchiness of bug bites can be calmed with a little apple cider vinegar.